Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-At the beginning of May-1940, she's listed among the ships in the Gibraltar-U.K. Convoy HGF 29, bound for Portland and London with fruit - she arrived Portland on May 13, London May 16.
-According to Arnold Hague, she later joined Convoy OA 159, departing Southend on June 1-1940, dispersed June 4 (see external links below).
-Her destination is not given, but it looks like she left the convoy before it was dispersed, arriving Falmouth on June 2 (according to Page 1), and from there, she later joined Convoy OA 161, which originated in Southend on June 3 and joined up with OB 161 on June 5, the combined convoy forming Convoy OG 32, which arrived Gibraltar on June 11.
-Thorstrand, however, was bound for Hampton Roads, so must have left the convoy at some point in order to proceed to that destination, where she arrived June 14.
-She's not included in OG 32, so may even have left before the 2 convoys joined up?
-(OG 32 will be added to an individual page in my Convoys section in due course; in the meantime, the ships sailing in it are named on the page listing ships in all OG convoys).
+As will be seen when going to Page 1 of the archive documents, Thorstrand arrived Suez from Albany on Apr.
+11-1940, 2 days after the Germans invaded Norway.
+It looks like her destination had initially been Oslo, Norway, but she was diverted to London, where she eventually arrived, via various other ports, on May 16, having sailed from Gibraltar in Convoy HGF 29 on May 4.
+Her destination is given as Portland and London with fruit - she arrived Portland on May 13, London May 16, as already mentioned.
+According to Arnold Hague, she later joined Convoy OA 159, along with Bello and Corvus.
+This convoy departed Southend on June 1 and dispersed June 4.
+Her destination is not given, but it looks like she left the convoy before it was dispersed, arriving Falmouth on June 2, and from there, she joined Convoy OA 161, which originated in Southend on June 3 and joined up with Convoy OB 161 on June 5, the combined convoy forming Convoy OG 32, which arrived Gibraltar on June 11 (Tautra is also listed).
+Thorstrand, however, was bound for Hampton Roads, where she arrived June 14 - A. Hague says she had been detached from the convoy on June 5.
+She's not included in OG 32, so must have left before the 2 convoys joined up (OG 32 will be added to an individual page in my Convoys section in due course; in the meantime, the ships sailing in it are named on the page listing ships in all OG convoys).
+The OA convoys mentioned here are available via the links provided within the Voyage Record above.
+Thorstrand subsequently remained at Hampton Roads for a month, before proceeding to Santos and Buenos Aires.

 Later that year, when on a voyage from Liverpool to New York, Thorstrand rescued survivors from the British Glenlea, which had been torpedoed and sunk on Nov.
 7-1942 by U-566.
 This ship had been a straggler from the westbound North Atlantic Convoy ON 142.
 Thorstrand's captain at that time was Karl Petter Pedersen.
 A posting to my Ship Forum says: